This blog may contain affiliate links. Read our disclosure policy for more info.

 The Quail Course has more dramatic elevation changes, multi-tiered fairways, and stunning views.
 It requires accurate shooting and has a challenging 18th hole where shots can often end up near the lake’s edge (or in it!).

 It will cost $170 CAD to play one of the courses during the high season from May until September.
 However, there are cheaper rates for tee times in the afternoon and evening.

 4. Stephens Coyote Ridge Regional Park

-This rustic park is a lesser-known park that is a nice quiet escape from the bustle of Kelowna.
+The rustic Stephens Coyote Ridge Regional Park is a lesser-known park that is a nice quiet escape from the bustle of Kelowna.
 A hike here will take you through the wilderness of the Okanagan Valley with forested trails, past some hidden ponds and grasslands, and you may even catch a glimpse of a coyote!

 The park can be accessed from the entrance along north Glenmore Road and Werger Road.
 It’s open from dawn until dusk, so the hours vary depending on the time of year you go.

 In my opinion, the is THE best brunch in Lake Country.
 The Jammery is a restaurant and gift shop and also a little jam factory – hence the name.
 You can even watch them make jam from a viewing window in the gift shop.
 All the fruit jams here are made from local B.C. fruit!

 The Jammery is famous for the light, fluffy “All You Can Eat Waffles” served with whipped cream and homemade four-berry or strawberry sauce.
 There’s also amazing Eggs Benedict, French Toast, and a variety of sandwiches and wraps.

 They specialize in breakfast and lunch and are only open every day, but only until 3 p.m.
 This is a really busy place on weekends, so make reservations to ensure you don’t miss out!